Zanned-Amir/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-
-Rock Paper Scissors  with console
+Rock Paper Scissors using flexbox in css and dom in js